Sleep Apnea Mountain View

 - Car crashes

 Sleep apnea sufferers are up to 700% more likely to have an automobile accident than drunk drivers.
-Some studies suggest that patients suffering from sleep apnea for a decade or more will lose 20% to 50% of their natural lifespan.
-Mountain View sleep apnea dentists treat this condition very seriously and request you call for a sleep apnea consultation.
-If you suspect you are at risk, please contact Smiles Dental Care today to learn more about our simple sleep apnea screening and dental treatment for sleep apnea (650) 964-2626.
+Some studies suggest that patients suffering from sleep apnea for a decade or more will lose 20% to 50% of their natural lifespans.
+Mountain View sleep apnea dentist Dr. Chris Chui treats this condition very seriously and requests you call for a sleep apnea consultation if you suspect you are at risk.
+Please contact Smiles Dental Care today to learn more about our simple sleep apnea screening and dental treatment for sleep apnea (650) 964-2626.

 Sleep apnea is almost always caused by a physical blockage of your airway, which is called Obstructive Sleep Apnea (OSA).
-This occurs when the soft tissue in your throat becomes loose or large and repeatedly flops back to block your airways.
-Enlarged tonsils and adenoids take up airway’s space and can contribute to sleep apnea.
-Increased weight also increases the weight in your cheeks and neck, which can drive your jaw back and block your airway.
+This occurs when the soft tissue in your throat becomes loose or larger and repeatedly flops back to block your airways.
+Enlarged tonsils and adenoids take up airways space and can contribute to sleep apnea.
+Increased weight also increases the weight in you cheeks and neck, which can drive your jaw back and block your airway.
 An especially narrow palate, which is often genetic or a result of orthodontic treatment, can leave little room for the tongue, consequently driving it back into the airway during sleep.
 A few sleep apnea sufferers may simply be born with an abnormally small airway.
-Much rarer is Central Sleep Apnea, in which your brain does not always send proper signals to your muscles that control breathing.
-Regardless of the root cause of obstructive sleep apnea, an oral appliance created by Mountain View sleep apnea dentists Dr. Bill Hall, Dr. Tiffany Chan, and Dr. J. Janice Chou can treat it by opening the airway and allowing for natural and necessary airflow.
+Much more rare is Central Sleep Apnea, in which your brain does not always send proper signals to your muscles that control breathing.
+Regardless of the root cause of obstructive sleep apnea, an oral appliance created by Mountain View sleep apnea dentist Dr. Chris Chui can treat it by opening the airway and allowing for natural and necessary airflow.

 Sleep apnea can affect anybody of any age.
 The National Sleep Foundation estimates 18 million Americans suffer from sleep apnea, and this includes children.
-The American Academy of Dental Sleep Medicate puts this number at 25 million.
-It’s difficult to say what percent of people have sleep apneabecause about 90% of sleep apnea cases go undiagnosed.
-Mountain View sleep apnea dentists are trying to reverse this trend If any of the following apply to you, you may be at an increased risk of sleep apnea:
+The American Academy of Dental Sleep Medicine puts this number at 25 million.
+It’s difficult to say what percent of people have sleep apnea, because about 90% of sleep apnea cases go undiagnosed.
+Mountain View sleep apnea dentist Dr. Chris Chui is trying to reverse this trend, as are many sleep apnea trained dentists nationwide, but it’s a big problem to tackle.
+If any of the following apply to you, you may be at increased risk of sleep apnea:

 - Excess weight, as fat deposits in your cheeks can exert further pressure on your jaw to slide back and obstruct your airway